IBKR vs Tastytrade Algo Trading: Which Broker Wins (2026)?

 4. Margin, portfolio margin, and leverage

 For a leveraged systematic strategy, the difference between Reg-T margin and Portfolio Margin (PM) is often 3โ€“5ร— of buying power.
-Both brokers offer both โ€” the qualification thresholds and PM model differ.
+Both brokers offer both โ€” the qualification thresholds and the underlying PM model differ.

 5. Latency and infrastructure